blazing-edge-labs/cloudformation-static-site/README.md

 ## Steps to Run the Script<a name="steps_to_make_it_work"></a>

 1. The only manual step required is to create a hosted zone for your domain on Route53 if you aren't using Route53 for your site already.
-This is required to host a static page on AWS (__important:__ remember to transfer your existing DNS records to route53)
+This is required to host a static page on AWS (__Important:__ Remember to transfer your existing DNS records to Route53)
 2. Modify files in config as needed.
 You need to edit `config/config.yml`  and change the configuration values as needed.
 Configuration options are very self-explanatory
 3. Install packages to run the script using pip install <package>
   1. _boto_ - and configure _boto_ with your AWS keys [Boto config](http://boto.readthedocs.org/en/latest/boto_config_tut.html)